 Employers and Employees now have access to 401(k) plans with direct exposure to Bitcoin.

-Participants in a 401(k) plan now have the opportunity to allocate up to 10% of their account to Bitcoin alongside a diversified mix of mutual funds
+Participants in a 401(k) plan can allocate up to 10% of their account to Bitcoin alongside a diversified mix of mutual funds

 — Bryan Courchesne

 The strategy was built using low cost mutual funds from Vanguard and spot Bitcoin, bought on a licensed US exchange.
 DAIM has gone through multiple regulatory audits and is well equipped to handle the murky regulatory environment ERISA plans are currently facing.
 They are unfazed by potential headwinds and are excited for the future.
 Courchesne added “We’ve been in business for a long time in this industry and have been audited each year.
 Every time regulators have affirmed what we are doing is suitable for the participants we serve.
 While the future may seem uncertain, getting exposure to Bitcoin now will undoubtedly set up employees to retire comfortably when the time comes.”
 Interested parties are encouraged to call 949.298.7582 or email hq@daim.com for more info.
-For now you can see the details of their flagship Bitcoin 10 offering.
-You can also visit www.daim.io or sign up for DAIM's newsletter.
+For now you can see the details of their flagship Bitcoin 10 offering. www.daim.io

 HQ